wizkie02/llt.new/self_publishing_instructions.md

 1. **Add a Backend API**:
    - Create a simple API using Node.js/Express, PHP, or any backend technology
-   - Replace the ToursContext.tsx file with one that uses API calls instead of localStorage
+   - Replace the ToursContext.tsx file with one that uses API calls instead of sessionStorage
    - Add proper authentication to protect admin routes

 2. **Use a Headless CMS**: